scott198989/Programming-Journal/README.md

-Sure thing, Scott!
-Writing a good README is like creating a user manual for your project.
-Below is a sample README you can use for your programming journal application.

----

 # Programming Diary

 A simple but powerful journaling tool built for programmers.
 Save your daily learnings, challenges, and accomplishments with ease!